ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned when and why to avoid relying on global variables.
 - Learned writing basic unit tests to verify code behavior.
 - Learned a real debugging workflow instead of guessing at fixes.
+- Learned reading a stack trace to find where an error actually occurred.